fidilen/mysql-kv/README.md

-# planetscale-ttl
+# planetscale-kv
-package utility for planetscale Time to Live data
+Package utility for mysql-kv, this is built via Planetscale database.
+Possibly useable for other MySQL servers.

 ## Table
 ```sql